Costa Rica Travel Vaccines

 Costa Rica travel vaccine recommendations include chikungunya and dengue.

-According to the U.S. Centers for Disease Control and Prevention (CDC), people visiting the Republic of Costa Rica in March 2025 may be exposed to infectious diseases.
+According to the U.S. Centers for Disease Control and Prevention (CDC) and the U.K.'s Fit For Travel, visitors to the Republic of Costa Rica in April 2025 may be exposed to mosquito-transmitted infectious diseases.
 The CDC recommends checking the vaccine list and seeing a healthcare provider at least a month before visiting Costa Rica in 2025.
-The Costa Rica Health Department's Boletín Epidemiológico N°7 was posted in February 2025, confirming that mosquito-transmitted Chikungunya, Dengue, Malaria, or Zika virus infections have been confirmed and vary by location
+The Costa Rica Health Department's Boletín Epidemiológico N°12, dated April 4, 2025, confirmed that the incidence of Chikungunya, Dengue, Malaria, or Zika virus infections varies by location in this Central American country.
+Additionally, Boletín Epidemiológico Mensual #2 was published in April 2025, highlighting various infectious diseases in Costa Rica.

 Costa Rica Travel Vaccination Advisories